macuzarski/hello-world/README.md

 # hello-world
 My first thingy on a GitHub

-Hi folks,
+Hi folks, new guy here.

-My name is James the Mememan, I am here to show you the way of memes.